okta/okta-react/README.md

 #### restoreOriginalUri

 *(required)* Callback function.
 Called to restore original URI during [oktaAuth.handleLoginRedirect()](https://github.com/okta/okta-auth-js#handleloginredirecttokens) is called.
 Will override [restoreOriginalUri option of oktaAuth](https://github.com/okta/okta-auth-js#restoreoriginaluri).
-Recommended to memoize callback with `useCallback` hook.
+**Note** Recommended to memoize callback with `useCallback` hook.
+For `react-router v6` please don't set result of `useNavigate` hook as dependency for memoizing `restoreOriginalUri` callback.

 #### onAuthRequired

 *(optional)* Callback function.
 Called when authentication is required.
 If this is not supplied, `okta-react` redirects to Okta.
 This callback will receive [oktaAuth][Okta Auth SDK] instance as the first function parameter.
 This is triggered when a [SecureRoute](#secureroute) is accessed without authentication.
 A common use case for this callback is to redirect users to a custom login route when authentication is required for a [SecureRoute](#secureroute).
-Recommended to memoize callback with `useCallback` hook.
+**Note** Recommended to memoize callback with `useCallback` hook.
+For `react-router v6` please don't set result of `useNavigate` hook as dependency for memoizing `onAuthRequired` callback.

 #### Example